scipy-conference/scipy_proceedings/papers/trai/trai.rst

 Conclusion
 ----------
-In this report we provided some guidlines for the ToF specific image processing using python libraries.
-The demos are randing from basic pointlcoud processing to people detection and enhanced volume estimation.
+In this report we provided some guidelines for the ToF specific image processing using python libraries.
+The demos are ranging from basic pointlcoud processing to people detection and enhanced volume estimation.